joeky888/dotfile/Software/Software.md

 * Create a poll with pre-defined option for asking user experiences, instead of a piece of blank paper
 * Testing and short Documentation and Examples in Documentation
 * Create a Wikipedia/Fandom page for it
-* Community-driven Wikipedia-like site for handling errors
+* Community-driven Wikipedia-like site
 * Send crashing log to server
 * Feedback button in-app
 * Easter eggs
-* Software-level Factory reset
+* Software-level factory reset
 * Mobile
   * Portable between Android and iOS
   * Most operations can be done with only one finger